The Inishowen Peninsula

 We have great examples of Rock Art, some of the best examples of this type in the whole of Ireland.
 They can be found mainly on the Isle of Doagh.
 Other great sites from around this period are the Morton God Dolmen portal tomb and the Bocan stone circle.

-There must have been lots of activity going on in Inishowen in the early middle ages as there is evidence of several monasteries built in the area.
+There must have been lots of activity going on in Inishowen in the early Middle Ages, as there is evidence of several monasteries built in the area.
 There is not much left of the buildings, but several high crosses from the period are still standing.
-There is the Saint Mura’s Cross in Fahan, and the Carrowmore High Crosses near Culdaff for example.
+There is Saint Mura’s Cross in Fahan, and the Carrowmore High Crosses near Culdaff, for example.

-In the early middle ages the O’Doherty clan, who were Lords of the Inishowen peninsula at the time built several fortifications in Inishowen.
-A few of them that remain today like O’Doherty’s Keep in Buncrana and Carrickabraghy Castle on the Isla of Doagh.
+In the early Middle Ages, the O’Doherty clan, who were Lords of the Inishowen peninsula at the time, built several fortifications in Inishowen.
+A few of them that remain today, like O’Doherty’s Keep in Buncrana and Carrickabraghy Castle on the Isle of Doagh.

 The West Inishowen History & Heritage Society is a fantastic group which knows the local area extremely well.
-You can follow them on facebook by clicking here or go to there website here.
+You can follow them on Facebook by clicking here or go to their website here.

 neil